-A major difference between digital cartography and CAD lies in the greater variety, complexity and sheer quantity of cartographic and thematic data, the varying constraints on their interpretation and graphic display, and in the variety of conceptual and pragmatic spatial data models in use.
-The relational database model is increasingly used for managing thematic attribute data but the topological data has been handled by specialized, often ad-hoc, subsystems.
-For example, in ARC/INFO47, the attribute data are handled by INFO, a relational DBMS, while the topological data are handled by the ARC system.
-ARC is based on the GIRAS model43 and the DLG-3 data format56 used by the United States Geological Survey.
-These were in turn based on early work on data structures by Peucker and Chrisman57 and on topology by Corbett58.
-The United States Bureau of the Census, whose Dual Independent Map Encoding (DIME) model is widely cited for its pioneering role, has now switched to the TIGER model59.
+A major difference between Digital Cartography and CAD lies in the greater variety, complexity and sheer quantity of cartographic and thematic data, the varying constraints on their interpretation and graphic display and in the variety of conceptual and pragmatic spatial data models in use.
+The relational database model is increasingly used for managing thematic attribute data but the topological data has been handled by specialised, often ad-hoc, sub-systems.
+For example, in ARC/INFO (ESRI, 1985), the attribute data are handled by INFO, a relational DBMS, whilst the topological data are handled by the ARC system.
+ARC is based on the GIRAS model (Mitchell et al, 1977) and the DLG-3 data format (Allder and Elassal, 1984) used by the United States Geological Survey.
+These were in turn based on early work on data structures by Peucker and Chrisman (1975) and on topology by Corbett (1979).
+The United States Bureau of the Census, whose Dual Independent Map Encoding (DIME) model is widely cited for its pioneering role, has now switched to the TIGER model (Marx, 1986).

-More recent studies have shown that static, topologically structured archives may be managed using the relational model^{41,60,61}.
-Reference maps, whether analogue or digital, do not attempt to make all geometric, toplogical and semantic relationships explicit; a great deal of information remains implicit and is derived by analytical and interpretative processes.
-Commercially available DBMS need to be extended, at the very least, to undertake these processes in an efficient and user-friendly manner^{62-64}.
+More recent studies have shown that static, topologically structured archives may be managed using the relational model (Kirby et al, 1987; Smith and Groom, 1987; van Roessel, 1987).
+Reference maps, whether analog or digital, do not attempt to make all geometric, topologic and semantic relationships explicit; a great deal of information remains implicit and is derived by analytical and interpretative processes.
+Commercially available DBMS need to be extended, at the very least, to undertake these processes in an efficient and user-friendly manner (Frank, 1982; van Roessel and Fosnight, 1985; Guptill, 1986).
 Responding to queries about complex spatial objects in a large database is an inherently difficult computational task.

-Although the relational model has some known and lamented weaknesses when managing topological data, the scope for developing systems on modest system configurations and later porting them onto dedicated database machines is appealing.
+Although the relational model has some known and lamented weaknesses for managing topological data, the scope for developing systems on modest system configurations and later porting them onto dedicated database machines is appealing.
 The mapping of static data does not require the same level of complexity as expected within a system for interactively editing and merging clients' data and the base map.
-The abstraction of minimal conceptual models and functionally appropriate pragmatic models of both static and dynamic 2D spatial data is still the subject of research48.
-Loudon65 gives a flavour of the problems inherent in modelling complex geological data in 3D.
+The abstraction of minimal conceptual models and functionally appropriate pragmatic models of both static and dynamic 2D spatial data is still the subject of research (Visvalingam and Sekouris, 1989).
+Loudon (1986) gives a flavour of the problems inherent in modelling complex geological data in 3D.

 Given the size of integrated spatial databases, the efficiency of storage, retrieval and performance are major considerations.
-Knowledge-based techniques are being investigated to guide search66.
-A great deal of research has been focused on spatial queries - not just for windowing but also for supporting relational operations on topological data and for polygon handling^{8,64}, as undertaken within ARC/INFO^{47,67}.
+Knowledge-based techniques are being investigated to guide search (Smith et al, 1987).
+A great deal of research has been focused on spatial queries - not just for windowing but also for supporting relational operations on topological data and for polygon handling (see Burrough, 1986a; Guptill, 1986), as undertaken within ARC/INFO (ESRI, 1985; Green et al, 1985).
 The problems of polygon intersection and spatial indexing are not unique to digital cartography.
-Bounding rectangles, or envelopes, have been widely used in range and quadtree-based searches^{68,69}.
-Ballard70 and Shneier71 have also investigated strip trees and edge quadtrees respectively for representation of linear features.
+Bounding rectangles, or envelopes, have been widely used in range and quadtree-based searches (Abel and Smith, 1983; Samet, 1988).
+Ballard (1981) and Shneier (1981) have also investigated strip trees and edge quadtrees respectively for representation of linear features.